Self-Directed Support Network

 In 2020 we will be launching a series of additional resources:

-- A global webinar programme
+- A global webinar programme - go here to see the webinars shared so far.

 - Training programmes in several countries